|

 In James 2:10, we are told

-that the person who shows favoritism towards
+that a person who shows favoritism towards

-another person “is guilty of all” the law
+someone else “is guilty of all” the law

 because God does not allow for selective